Fire Safety Building Regulations

 When is an Annual Fire Safety Statement due?

-An Annual Fire Safety Statement must be submitted to Council within twelve (12) months of the fire safety certificate was issued or previous annual fire safety statement was issued.
+An Annual Fire Safety Statement must be submitted to Council within twelve (12) months of when the fire safety certificate was issued or previous annual fire safety statement was issued.

 It is the responsibility of the owner to ensure Council receives the fire safety statement prior to the due date.
 Council as a courtesy sends a reminder out approximately 60 days before the statement is due.